kkruel8100/ai-case-study/README.md

 #### Solutions:

-The company is providing high end investment and advisory services to all individuals with no minimum fund balances.
+The company is providing high end investment and advisory services to all individuals.
+Depending on type of account, accounts can be opened with as little as $1 or $500.

 #### Target Customers:

-The company's intended customer is literally anyone and everyone, but more specifically those individuals that lack the financial resources and don't have access to the same information and advice as wealthy individuals.
+The company's intended customer is literally anyone and everyone.
+More specifically, Wealthfront is geared to individuals wanting to invest but lack the financial net worth to have access to traditional investment services with a higher entry point and services that are tailored to the top percentile client base.

 Per PRNewswire, Wealthfront has over 700,000 clients with more than $50 billion in assets.
 Their primary client base is young professionals.

 #### Advantage of Wealthfront over Competitors:

-They offer low cost advisory services to individuals with $500 minimum balance, and they are able to offer services that allow customers to save money in fees and taxes while optimizing returns.
+They offer low cost advisory services to individuals, and they are able to offer services that allow customers to save money in fees and taxes while optimizing returns.

 #### Technologies: